 Once you select a form field type, you can easily configure the field properties.
 This includes the form field’s title, type, meta-name, description, default value, and whether or not it’s required.

-Creating Multiple Registration Forms
+Create Multiple Registration Forms

-The Multiple Registration Forms module from Profile Builder allows you to add multiple front-end user registration forms with different form fields for certain user roles.
+The Multiple Registration Forms add-on from Profile Builder allows you to add multiple front-end user registration forms with different form fields for certain user roles.
 In other words, you can assign registrants a specific user role automatically after they fill out the form.

 For example, let’s say you have two registration forms – Member Registration and Event Registration.
 People who fill out the Member Registration form will be assigned the Members user role.
 And people who fill out the Event Registration form will be assigned the Attendee user role.